 This chapter specifies the API for event handling that MAY be implemented by a Service Consumer.
-If a Service Consumer decides to implement the API, it MUST also implement the 'iSHARE function support' API described separately.
+If a Service Consumer decides to implement the API, it MUST also implement the 'iSHARE function support' API described separately (see page 116).

 Broadcast function